Kalyan69/Artistic_Image_Generater/README.md

 - Bootstrap for the front-end styling.
 - Flask for the web framework.
 - Pillow (PIL) for image processing.
-- OpenCV for background removal.
+- OpenCV for background removal...